 – Opinion 6: On supporting operationalizing the enhanced cooperation process.

-Many countries are also now discussing at the highest policy level the adoption of laws and regulations on “Internet neutrality”.
-This subject involves all the stakeholders, including political leaders, regulators, operators and providers, at the global level, since the Internet is a global, not national, phenomenon.
-Since it is a global network, all countries are concerned by this issue.
+Many countries are also now discussing at the highest policy level the adoption of laws and regulations on “net neutrality”.
+This subject involves all the stakeholders, including political leaders, regulators, operators and providers, Given the complexity of the matter and the different market conditions in each country, there is no “one size fits all” approach to this issue.

-In 2005, the Federal Communications Commission (FCC) published an Internet Policy Statement in which it made clear its support for adhering to the principle of neutrality.
+In 2005, the Federal Communications Commission (FCC) published an Internet Policy Statement in which it made clear its support to preserve and promote the open and interconnected nature of the public Internet and has recognized the role of appropriate network management.
 In Europe, the EU, citing Article 1, paragraph 8(g), of Directive 2009/140/EC, published a Communication on the open Internet and net neutrality in Europe (COM(2011)0222).
 The Body of European Regulators for Electronic Communications (BEREC/ORECE) in December 2011 published its Guidelines on transparency in the scope of net neutrality and a framework for work on quality of service.
-In France, the Conseil National du Numérique in its report of 12 March 2013 calls for recognition of the principle of neutrality as a fundamental principle of a constitutional character.
+In France, the Conseil National du Numérique in its report of 12 March 2013 calls for recognition of the principle of net neutrality as a fundamental principle of a constitutional character.

 On 18 April 2013, ITU published a report on regulation, Trends in Telecommunication Reform 2013: Transnational aspects of regulation in a networked society.
 Chapter 2 of this report is devoted to the issue of net neutrality.
 As the report shows, the debate on net neutrality continues to be obscured by the lack of a generally agreed definition of the term among regulators themselves.